fudge88/miumiu/TESTING.md

 </div>

 ## **Bugs and Finds**
-When testing the application i found when clicking on teh search icon, a bloack thick out of line border would
+When testing the application i found when clicking on teh search icon, a black thick out of line border would
 appear.
 After searching online i found the solution, the suggestions were to add `outline:0 !important;`
 to the CSS property for the icon, and it worked.

+I had coded the product reviews so that authenticated users can leave a review.
+However, feed back from my mentor
+suggested that the user should only be able to add a review for a product they have purchased.
+Taking this on board
+i made amendmenst to the code: